aws-samples/aws-iot-analytics-workshop/README.md

 *   [Launch CloudFormation stack in us-east-2](https://console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/review?stackName=IoTDeviceSimulator&templateURL=https://s3.amazonaws.com/solutions-reference/iot-device-simulator/latest/iot-device-simulator.template) (Ohio)
 *   [Launch CloudFormation stack in eu-west-1](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?stackName=IoTDeviceSimulator&templateURL=https://s3.amazonaws.com/solutions-reference/iot-device-simulator/latest/iot-device-simulator.template) (Ireland)

-After you have been redirected to the AWS CloudFormation console take the following steps to launch you stack:
+After you have been redirected to the AWS CloudFormation console, take the following steps to launch your stack:

-    1. Parameters - Choose Administrator Name & Email (Email address must be Accessible, this is where you will get the password)
+ 1. **Parameters** - Input Administrator Name & Email (An ID and password will be emailed to you for the IoT Device Simulator)
-    2. Capabilities -> check "I acknowledge that AWS CloudFormation might create IAM resources." at the bottom of the page
+ 2. **Capabilities** - Check "I acknowledge that AWS CloudFormation might create IAM resources." at the bottom of the page
-    3. Create stack
+ 3. **Create Stack**
-    4. Wait until the stack creation is Complete
+ 4. Wait until the stack creation is complete

-The Cloudformation may take between **10-25 mins to complete**.
-In the **Outputs** section of your CloudFormation stack, you will find the Management console url for the IOT simulator.
+The CloudFormation creation may take between **10-25 mins to complete**.
+In the **Outputs** section of your CloudFormation stack, you will find the Management console URL for the IoT simulator.
 Please **copy the url** to use in the next section.

 \[[Top](#Top)\]